How to Grow and Care for Air Plants

-Many grow with strap-shape or slender triangle-shape leaves, and most have attractive tubular or funnel-shape flowers.
+Many air plants grow with strap-shape or slender triangle-shape leaves, and most have attractive tubular or funnel-shape flowers.

 Air plants look great alone as architectural elements or in an air plant terrarium.
-Place varieties such as Tillandsia aeranthos 'Amethyst', also called the rosy air plant, into a pot or against a container that will complement or contrast with its pink flower spike.
+Place varieties such as Tillandsia aeranthos 'Amethyst', also called the rosy air plant, in a pot or against a container that complements or contrasts its pink flower spike.

 Play off the spikiness of the foliage by grouping three Tillandsia ionantha and add a tiny toucan, parasol, or other tropical touch.

-Air plants that are naturally suited to growing in trees can be lashed against a protected wooden post using translucent fishing monofilament and a bit of sphagnum moss to add extra moisture.
-Tillandsia species also make fine companions on a planted branch with orchids since they like essentially the same conditions.
+Air plants naturally suited to growing in trees can be lashed against a protected wooden post with translucent fishing monofilament and a bit of sphagnum moss to hold moisture.
+Tillandsia species also make fine companions on a branch with orchids because they like essentially the same conditions.
 Hanging air plants are a popular design element.